 The Team Behind CMMC Documentation

 Effective documentation requires cross-functional involvement.
-We recommend establishing these key roles:
+We recommend establishing the key roles in the table below.

-During initial development, allocate approximately 20-30% of your compliance team’s time to documentation efforts.
+During initial development, we recommend that you allocate approximately 20-30% of your compliance team’s time to documentation efforts.
 Once established, ongoing maintenance typically requires 10-15% of allocated resources.

 Tools and Resources for CMMC Documentation Management

-Based on our implementation experience, these tools can significantly enhance documentation efficiency:
+Based on our implementation experience, the information in the infographic can significantly enhance documentation efficiency

 Documentation Development: